lingkeyang/leanclr/README_EN.md

 - Clean and simple code organization: easy to read, modify, and optimize.

 ## Project Status

-**The code is expected to be open-sourced by 2026-03-31.
-Development progress will be updated regularly.**

 - ECMA-335 coverage: less complete than Mono, but more complete than `il2cpp + hybridclr`; only a subset of CoreCLR extensions are implemented.
 - TODO: